-PORTAGE PARK — The Historic Chicago Bungalow Association will host a series of seminars starting in March designed to help even the most hapless weekend warriors whip their vintage home into shape, officials said.
+PORTAGE PARK — The Historic Chicago Bungalow Association's fall seminar series, which kicks off Monday, promises to help even the most hapless weekend warriors whip their vintage home into shape, officials said.

 After the Great Recession left people struggling just to hang on to their homes, the improving economy has led to an increase in demand for seminars covering everything from attic conversions to kitchen renovations in vintage homes, said Historic Chicago Bungalow Association Executive Director Mary Ellen Guest.

 Heather Cherone explains bungalows to those that may not know:

 The seminars are designed to help owners of any Chicago home — not just bungalows — improve their home's beauty, sustainability and safety through simple and affordable repair projects.

 • "Living in a Material World: The Importance of Building Deconstruction and Reuse" at 6 p.m.
 Monday, Austin-Irving Library, 6100 W. Irving Park Road and 6 p.m.
 Sept.
 18, Brainerd Library, 1350 W. 89th St.

 • "Expanding Spaces: Attics" at 6:30 p.m.
 Sept.
 25, Sulzer Regional Library, 4455 N. Lincoln Ave. and 6:30 p.m.
 Sept.
 30, Woodson Regional Library, 9525 S. Halsted St.

 • "Big Ideas for Small Kitchen Spaces" at 6 p.m.
 Oct.
 6, Beverly Library, 1962 W. 95th St. and 6 p.m.
 Oct.
 9, Jefferson Park Library, 5363 W. Lawrence Ave.